trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

     -o installer.hex
 ```

-To deploy it, we need an implicit account of Weeklynet with enough XTZ.
+To deploy it, we need an implicit account of Weeklynet with enough tez.
 Fortunately, you can use [a faucet for getting XTZ for free on
 Weeklynet](https://teztnets.xyz/weeklynet-about) (but keep in mind that the
 network is reset every Wednesday, so if you try to test this tutorial after a